MateeDevs/MateeStarter/README.md

 If you go all out and decide to share both UI and view models, take inspiration from `SampleComposeMultiplatformScreenViewController` when calling you view from the swift code.
 For Android there are no changes needed, see in `:android:samplecomposemultiplatform` for yourself.
+You can move the classes in `ui/test` to shared module.

 ## Creating new feature module in shared